Adelaide is an exciting ‘must visit’ city.

 Visit famous wineries such as Kellermeister, Rockford Wines, Murray Street Vineyards and Penfold Estates.
 Stop at Maggie Beer’s farm to pick up a picnic hamper and enjoy lunch as you take in the scenic views of the Barossa, or enjoy something exotic at one of the boutique wineries.

-Are you looking for a great wine that won’t break the bank?
-Check out our Wine Guide.
+Read Next: Are you looking for a great Aussie wine that won’t break the bank?
+Check out our Australian Wine Guide – for under $30 a bottle.

 The Barossa Valley offers a selection of wine and food cycling trails.
 A relaxed way to tour the countryside and sample the wares.
 I think that will be my next adventure!